stepanataccolade/docsv2/sources/integrations/imageRegistries/ecr.md

 ---

 <a name="addSubscriptionIntegration"></a>
-##Adding integration to your Subscription
+##Enabling integration for your Subscription

 To add ECR integration to your subscription, do the following: